Ever made Chocolate Lava Cake? Me either! Maybe it’s because they’ve always looked really difficult, but alas, they are super easy! And so delicious

 Preheat oven to 425° and prep your ramekins*.

 Using spray oil; spray ramekins well and then dust using unsweetened cocoa powder, I used dark cocoa powder for mine.
-I used oven safe, 6 oz (3/4 cup) [amazon_textlink asin=’B01L6DDGFU’ text=’glass ramekins’ template=’ProductLink’ store=’hefreshcoo0a-20′ marketplace=’US’ link_id=’c9759723-337f-11e8-8dfb-c93b4643f405′].
-These are not exactly like mine, but similar, mine have lids as well, which I love and I liked their volcano like shape, perfect for these molten chocolate lava cakes.
+I used oven safe, 6 oz or 8 oz ramekins (3/4 cup).

 *If not using ramekins, spray 6 cups in a 12 count muffin tin and dust with cocoa powder.

-Coarsely chop your chocolate, I used 4 oz bittersweet chocolate and 2 oz of semi-sweet*.
+- Coarsely chop chocolate, I used 4 oz bittersweet chocolate and 2 oz of semi-sweet*.

-Chop your cold butter into rough chunks as well and place butter in a medium microwave safe bowl, toss your chocolate on top.
+- Chop cold butter into rough chunks as well and place butter in a medium microwave safe bowl, toss your chocolate on top.

 *Use a good quality chocolate (I used Ghirardelli baking bars), chocolate chips will not melt the same; you will still get a nice cake, but not nearly as lava-y as you will using a chopped chocolate bar.

-In a small bowl, whisk together flour, powdered sugar, and salt.
+In a small bowl, whisk together all purpose flour, powdered sugar, and salt.

 In another small bowl crack in your eggs and egg yolks (awe, it made a cute smiley face) and whisk until combined.

-Once your chocolate has cooled slightly, pour the flour mixture and eggs into the bowl of chocolate.
+Once chocolate has cooled slightly, pour the flour mixture and eggs into the bowl of chocolate.

 Gently fold the chocolate into the egg and flour/sugar mixture until combined.
 If there are any lumps, gently whisk until they disappear.
 The batter will be thick!